Ephesus ruins -

 Ephesus was one of the most important and wealthiest Greek cities and Mediterranean ports (that's right, the sea used to go all the way to Ephesus).

-It was home to one of the Seven Wonders of the Ancient World, the Temple of Artemis, a splendid Celsus Library, a theatre that could hold up to 25,000 spectators.
+It was home to one of the Seven Wonders of the Ancient World, the Temple of Artemis, a splendid Celsus Library, and a theatre that could hold up to 25,000 spectators.

 It holds great importance for the development of early Christianity, too.